Mission: Impossible - The Final Reckoning (2025) Movie Review

 As a follow-up, audiences were expecting Gabriel to have further development.

 For a film almost 3 hours in length, there shouldn’t be an excuse for not developing his character further.
-As a whole, Esai Morales’ Gabriel is even less important to the plot in this film.

 Still, the film handles his brief appearance in a respectful enough way.
 Much of the film’s other performances are good.